-The /etc/config/trconfig.options file is used to override the IRIS Token Ring board's universally assigned MAC address.
-The entry in the trconfig.options file becomes the board's functional physical address.
+The Token Ring board configuration file overrides the IRIS Token Ring board's universally assigned MAC address.
+The entry in the configuration file becomes the board's functional physical address.

 To override the board's MAC address, do the following: